 8. Titles, Naming Conventions, Degrees

-These are all important elements of a style guide most often ignored.
+These are all important elements style in writing most often ignored.
 Since I write so much in the healthcare space, I cannot tell you how many times within the SAME bio I have encountered MD and B.A.
 Well which designation are you using, pray do tell?
 What about when a link to a page on the website says “The Program for Highly Functional Children” and the page title says “Your Gifted Child”?
 Depending on how large your organization is, you may want to create a cheat sheet for naming conventions, because they are most often the mistake on the page.

 9. Last Published